badt0men/naijadevstrapi/README.md

-# Strapi application for Naira Dev Avenue
+# Strapi application for ngDEVHUB

 This is  the backend strapi implementation for the web app I am working on.